Logo Voyage

 Castes

 Hindus, especially in India and Nepal, have traditionally believed in a system of castes, which are essentially rather rigidly-defined social classes.
+They were initially considered as being jobs that are not fixed, but following colonialism, an interpretation considered them fixed.
 The four main castes are the Brahmins, the highest caste which consisted of the priests, the Kshatriyas, which consisted of the kings, warriors and other members of the nobility, the Vaishyas, which consisted of the peasants, craftsmen and merchants, and the Shudras at the bottom, which consisted of the servants of the three higher castes.
 There are also a substantial number of people outside the caste structure, literally outcastes or "Untouchables" (also known as the dalit), who were so low on the social order that they were shunned by people with a caste.
 One's station in life at birth is traditionally considered to be a product of karma, the actions and consequences of what a living thing did in a previous life.
 One's caste was hereditary and considered to be the karmic result of reward or punishment for actions in a previous life, and intermarriage between people of different castes was strictly forbidden.
-Those who broke the rules of their caste would be thrown out and become an outcaste.
+Those who broke the rules of their caste would be thrown out and become outcastes.
 Some advances have been made including affirmative action, but while casteism has been outlawed by the Indian government, like many other long-standing traditions, caste-based practices continue.
+Most Hindus are against casteism today.

 Geographic scope of Hinduism